Here is a brief history of our church, plus links to other history-related posts on this website.

 History of Wilmington Garden Day.
 An annual tour of gardens and homes to benefit charities in Wilmington, Delaware.

 14 Guilding Principles of SsAM.
-These principles were drafted by the two churches before their consolidation.
+These principles were drafted by the two churches in 1996 before their consolidation.

 A Brief History of SsAM